glad4enkonm/swagger-filter-endpoints/README.md

 ## Note

 The script currently only supports Swagger files in JSON and YAML formats.
-Other formats are not supported.
+Other formats are not supported...